 - Termite inspection certificate or bond.

 - Floor plan if you have it.

 - Professional appraisal of your property if you have it.

 - Map of the area around your house showing the location of your house in relation to schools, shopping, transportation, and parks.

 - If your neighborhood is strong and stable, talk a little about it.
 Mention how many families have people at home during the day, how many children of what ages live nearby, etc. Avoid specifics about neighbors, though.
 Almost no one appreciates having their name, address, or family circumstances provided to strangers.

 Present a United Front to Potential Buyers

 Even though people can handle knowing you’re divorcing, the last thing they want to do is to step into a conflict between the two owners of the house they want to buy.
-I usually recommend that you and your spouse agree on who is going to have the contact with the realtor and potential buyers.
+I usually recommend that you and your spouse agree on who is going to have the contact with the realtor and potential buyers and make it clear to your agent that the designated spouse speaks for both spouses.
 Keep the other spouse out of the picture entirely.
 Keep it simple for real estate agents and buyers.